solithcy/nanoleaf-lightning/readme.md

 # Nanoleaf Lightning

 Uses the [blitzortung.org](https://blitzortung.org) API to display nearby lightning strikes as flashes on Nanoleaf devices.
-After flashing, the lights reset to it's previous state, meaning you can still use the lights as normal while the script is running.
+After flashing, the lights reset to their previous state, meaning you can still use the lights as normal while the script is running.

 ## Prerequisites